runeksvendsen/blockchain-restful-address-index/README.md

   * Response body: Hex-encoded transaction ID (also `Content-Type: text/plain; charset=utf-8`)

 ### Limitations
 An output needs at least a single confirmation before it appears in the returned list (it needs to be in a block).
-However, if a new, unconfirmed transaction redeems this output, it will not be included in the returned results.
-In other words, you cannot get information about an output until it has at least one confirmation, but the output will disappear from the list of unspent outputs as a soon as a spending transaction appears, confirmed or not.
+However, if a new unconfirmed transaction appears which redeems this output, it will not be included in the list of unspent outputs.
+In other words, you cannot get information about an output until it has at least one confirmation, but the output will disappear from the list of unspent outputs as a soon as a spending transaction appears.

 So far, pagination is also unsupported, because I can't get bitcoind to do it: https://github.com/btcdrak/bitcoin/issues/11